hayesall/DrugInteractionDiscovery/README.md

 1. `builddruglist.sh`

-⋅⋅⋅Downloads drug names from rxlist.com
+⋅⋅⋅Downloads drug names from rxlist.com⋅⋅
-⋅⋅⋅Outputs a text file (`drugslist.txt`)
-⋅⋅⋅Arguments can be passed to tweak the output.
+⋅⋅⋅Outputs a text file (`drugslist.txt`)⋅⋅ ⋅⋅⋅Arguments can be passed to tweak the output.

 ⋅⋅* `bash builddruglist.sh         `(by default formats for openFDA)